Merging Memory and Space: A State Space Neural Operator: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have presented the Spatio-Temporal Structured State Space Model (ST-SSM), a compact, adaptive neural operator designed to efficiently learn solution operators for time-dependent partial differential equations.
-Built on a theoretical understanding of convolutional universality with full receptive field, ST-SSM generalizes and improves upon factorized architectures such as FNO by integrating key adaptive mechanisms—including kernel localization and mode filtering—while enforcing temporal causality.
-Our spatial-only variant is shown to exactly recover F-FNO, yet ST-SSM dramatically reduces parameter count and computational cost by exploiting a linear $\mathcal{O}(N \cdot D)$ scaling in contrast to the $\mathcal{O}(N^D)$ complexity of full high-dimensional convolutions.
+We have presented the State Space Neural Operator (SS-NO), a compact neural operator designed to efficiently learn solution operators for time-dependent partial differential equations.
+Grounded in a theoretical universality result for convolutional operator learning with full field of view, SS-NO generalizes and improves upon prior factorizations such as FNO by integrating adaptive mechanisms—including damping for receptive field localization and learnable frequency modulation for data-driven mode selection—while maintaining temporal causality.
+Our spatial-only variant exactly recovers F-FNO, yet SS-NO dramatically reduces parameter count by exploiting a linear $\mathcal{O}(N \cdot D)$ scaling compared to the $\mathcal{O}(N^D)$ complexity of high-dimensional convolutions.

-Across a suite of 1D and 2D benchmarks, including the Kuramoto–Sivashinsky, Burgers’, and 2D Navier–Stokes equations, ST-SSM consistently achieves lower error and greater efficiency than existing baselines.
-These gains are especially notable in regimes with limited diffusion or sparse spatial information—where long-term memory and adaptivity are essential.
-Such results suggest that state-space modeling is not only compatible with operator learning but can provide critical benefits in fluid dynamics and other domains governed by complex temporal-spatial interactions.
-Beyond outperforming existing methods, our architecture opens the door to tackling higher-dimensional problems that are currently infeasible with full attention or convolutional models, with intended application to astrophysics, cosmology, and space plasma dynamics.